MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/computed-entities.md

 ---
 # Creating computed entities in dataflows

-You can perform **in-storage computations** when using **dataflows** with a Power BI Premium subscription.
-This lets you perform calculations on your existing dataflows, and return results that enable you to focus on report creation and analytics.
+You can perform *in-storage computations* when using dataflows with a Power BI Premium subscription.
+This lets you do calculations on your existing dataflows, and return results that enable you to focus on report creation and analytics.

 ![Computed entities in Power BI Premium](media/dataflows-computed-entities/computed-entities-premium-00.png)

-To perform **in-storage computations**, you first must create the dataflow and bring data into that Power BI dataflow storage.
-Once you have a dataflow that contains data, you can create **computed entities**, which are entities that perform in-storage computations.
+To perform in-storage computations, you first must create the dataflow and bring data into that Power BI dataflow storage.
+Once you have a dataflow that contains data, you can create *computed entities*, which are entities that do in-storage computations.

 There are two ways you can connect dataflow data to Power BI: